Jarquevious/my-vote-plan/README.md

 ## User Stories
 1. Users find SF voting locations
 2. Users can see upcoming SF voting
-3. Users can see
+3. Users can select Voting location
 4. Users can select SF candidates
-5. Users can s
+5. Users can see a page with all there choices

 ## Available Scripts